celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec.md

   Vc ← nil
   schedule onRoundChangeTimeout(Hc, 0) after roundChangeTimeout(0)

-// A request event is a request to reach agreement on the provided value, if this parcicipant
+// A request event is a request to reach agreement on the provided value, the
+// request event is sent by the application, if this parcicipant is the proposer
-// is the proposer it will propose that value by sending a preprepared message.
+// it will propose that value by sending a preprepared message.
 upon: <RequestEvent, Hc, V> && Sc = AcceptRequest if Rc = 0 && isProposer(Hc, Rd) {
     bc(<Preprepare, Hc, 0, V, nil>)